This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - In a large pot or dutch oven, heat oil over medium-high heat.
 Add the diced onions, bell peppers, poblano pepper, zucchini, and garlic.
-Season, to taste, with kosher salt and pepper.
-Saute, stirring occasionally, until vegetables are tender.
-Turn heat down to low when they are tender.
+Saute, stirring occasionally, until vegetables begin to soften, about 4 minutes.

-- Meanwhile, in a large skillet over medium-high heat, Add your meat and season with plenty of salt and pepper for flavor.
-Cook, while breaking up the meat with the back of a spoon, until it is no longer pink.
-Drain off excess fat then add cooked meat into the pot with the sauteed veggies.
+- Add the meat and cook, breaking up the meat with the back of a spoon, until it is no longer pink.
+Drain off excess fat and return to the pot over medium heat.

-- Add the tomato sauce, diced tomatoes, beef broth, chili powder, and paprika to the pot.
-Turn heat to medium and bring to a boil, then reduce heat so that the chili is just simmering.
+- Add the salt, pepper and tomato paste and stir until well combined.
+Then add the tomato sauce, diced tomatoes, beef broth, chili powder, paprika, and cumin to the pot.
+Bring to a rapid simmer, then reduce heat so that the chili it is gently simmering on low to medium-low heat.

 - Simmer, uncovered and stirring occasionally, for at least 1 hour (I sometimes cook it for up to 4 hours, the longer the better!).
 The chili should reduce a bit and thicken (if you like yours more soupy, simmer it covered).